News Outlet Founded by Blue Dog Dem Operatives Promotes Big Pharma’s Lobbying Aims

 Over the past few weeks, nearly a million Facebook users have seen one of a couple promoted stories in their feeds from a political outlet called The Well News.
 The first, featuring a large photo of conservative Democratic Rep. Josh Gottheimer, says that voters in New Jersey’s 5th Congressional District are united in wanting health care reform to be “fiscally responsible.”
 The second, from the following day, says that voters in Florida’s 7th Congressional District support the fiscal responsibility and bipartisan approach of the similarly centrist Democratic Rep. Stephanie Murphy.

 Not disclosed in the stories is that The Well News was founded in 2018 by political operatives affiliated with the House Blue Dog Coalition, as reported this weekend for Axios by Lachlan Markay.
-In addition to promoting glowing stories about Blue Dogs, of which Gottheimer is a prominent member and Murphy is a co-chair, The Well News runs positive coverage and sponsored content for corporate lobbying and consulting clients of the board members of Center Forward, the “dark money” nonprofit affiliated with the Blue Dog Coalition.
+In addition to promoting glowing stories about Blue Dogs, of which Gottheimer is a prominent member and Murphy is a co-chair, The Well News runs positive coverage and sponsored content for corporate lobbying and consulting clients of the board members of Center Forward, the “dark money” nonprofit closely tied to the Blue Dog Coalition.

 The Well News, which claims to reach a total audience of 5 million Americans, was founded by Center Forward’s Executive Director Cori Kramer, a former chief of staff for Blue Dog reps, and Kristen Hawn, a partner at a bipartisan PR shop that has worked for Center Forward in years past.
 Axios reports the pair have had direct editorial input on the news site with no disclosure in the stories of their roles heading up Center Forward and consulting for it.